auraoupa/grand-challenge-adastra-ORCA36/BATHYMETRY/README.md

 ```

 #### 3.1.3 : manual checking  of the first guess
 This step is based on [BMGTOOLS](https://archimer.ifremer.fr/doc/00195/30646/) that allows an easy comparision of the data in the bathymetry with a very high resolution of the coast line.
 It is easy, but very time consuming task (manual).
 In particular, resolving small features such as fjords along the coast of Nordic countries or Patagonia is critical.
+This tool is also used to check the actual depth of particular sills (Denmark Strait, Faroes Bank Channel, Gibraltar Strait...) but also to check that the morphology of important Fracture Zone(FZ) is well represented (Romanche and Chain FZ, Gibbs FZ, Vema FZ ...)
+In annex to this document comparisons for thses particular areas are shown.

 The global file is too big to be easily managed by BMGtools.
 Therefore, the global file is splitted into 100 (10x 10) subdomains (as weel as the corresponding coordinate file), and each of the 100 files is visited for control.
 Once each subdomain is checked, a global corrected file is produced.
 (The tool for splitting and merging is [splitfile2](https://github.com/molines/JMMTOOLS/blob/master/TOOLS/splitfile2.f90) )